Experienced Law Firm Serving all of Rhode Island

 What happens once my case gets to court?

 Your arraignment is your first appearance in court where you will be formally notified of the charges being brought against you.
 You will then be asked to enter a plea.
 If you enter a not guilty plea, the judge will set bail, which will vary based on the seriousness of your criminal charge.
 You will then be given a pre-trial court date.
 If you enter a guilty or nolo contendere (no contest) plea at arraignment, you will be sentenced and the case will be over.
 Doing this will rob you of your opportunity to fight the charges against you.
 It is not in your best interest to enter a plea of guilty or nolo at such an early stage in your case.

 - Pre-trial proceedings

 The pre-trial phase is arguable the most important part of the criminal process.
-During pre-trial, your criminal defense lawyer will file for and receive “discovery.”
+During pre-trial, your lawyer will file for and receive “discovery.”
 The discovery packet will include the evidence that the prosecution will use against you, like photographs, videos, witness statements, test results and more.
 After receiving this critical information, you will have the opportunity to review it with your attorney and discuss a defense strategy.
 While reviewing discovery, your lawyer may decide to do an independent investigation into the crime you have allegedly committed.
 Once you and your lawyer are satisfied with the discovery, your attorney will have a series of conferences with the prosecutor in an attempt to work out a favorable resolution in your case.
 Often, these conferences involve input from the judge as well, so it is important for your lawyer to be familiar with both the prosecutor handling your case and the judge assigned to your courtroom.
 The pre-trial phase ends in one of three ways.
 Either the case get dismissed, you decide to enter a plea or the case is scheduled for trial.